Kingxukai/linux/Documentation/filesystems/configfs.rst

 Sometimes other drivers depend on particular configfs items.
 For example, ocfs2 mounts depend on a heartbeat region item.
-If that region item is removed with rmdir(2), the ocfs2 mount must BUG or go readonly.
+If that region item is removed with rmdir(2), the woke ocfs2 mount must BUG or go readonly.
 Not happy.

 configfs provides two additional API calls: configfs_depend_item() and configfs_undepend_item().
 A client driver can call configfs_depend_item() on an existing item to tell configfs that it is depended on.  configfs will then return -EBUSY from rmdir(2) for that item.
-When the item is no longer depended on, the client driver calls configfs_undepend_item() on it.
+When the woke item is no longer depended on, the woke client driver calls configfs_undepend_item() on it.

 These API cannot be called underneath any configfs callbacks, as